Formality criteria for algebras over operads: Recollections on operads and homotopy algebras

 \begin{defi} A \emph{homotopy $\cP$-algebra} is an algebra over the Koszul dual operad $\Omega\cC$. \end{defi}

 Alternatively, homotopy $\cP$-algebras will also be called \emph{$\cP_\infty$-algebras}, where $\cP_\infty$ stands for the canonical resolution $\Omega\cC$ of $\cP$.

 Let now $A \in \dgMod$ be a dg module.
-Then a $\cP_{\infty}$-structure on $A$ is the same as a codifferential of degree $+1$ on the cofree $\cC$-coalgebra $\cC(A)$ (see for example \cite[Section 10.1.17]{LV}).
-In other terms, a $\cP_{\infty}$-structure on $A$ is by definition a coderivation on $\cC(A)$ of cohomological degree 1, which moreover squares to zero.
-More precisely, we can consider the graded Lie algebra of coderivations $\Coder(\cC(A))$, where the Lie bracket is simply given the graded commutator of coderivations.
+Then a $\cP_{\infty}$-structure on $A$ is the same as a codifferential of degree $+1$ on the cofree $\cC$-coalgebra $\cC(A)$ cogenerated by $A[1]$ (see \cite[Section 10.1.8]{LV}).
+For example, for $\cP=Lie$, a $Lie_\infty$ (or just $L_\infty$) algebra structure on $A$ is the datum of a degree $+1$ coderivation $Q$ on the cofree coassociative coalgebra cogenerated by $A[1]$.

-\begin{remark} There is also a slightly more general construction: if $C$ is a graded $\cC$-coalgebra and $M$ is a graded $C$-comodule, one has the notion of coderivations $M \to C$.
-These again form a graded Lie algebra $\Coder(M,C)$.
-For example, if we have a morphism of $\cC$-coalgebras $f: C \to D$, we can view $C$ as a $D$-comodule.
-In this case, we use the notation $\Coder(C,D,f)$.